mam-luk/kipchak/README.md

   * Monolog for consistent logging
   * A posture on how to handle routes, controllers, models and the general layout of your application
   * Generation of OpenAPI specifications for your APIs
-  * Data Transfer Objects (via https://github.com/spatie/data-transfer-object)
+  * Object Mapping / Data Transfer Objects (with Valinor)
   * Pre-configured testing tools (work in progress)

 ## Great.
 Why on earth is this ADK called Kipchak?
 And who and what is a Mamluk?